 Food-safe food coloring turns plain paper plates into something stylish and fun.
 Easy patterns, simple lines, it doesn’t take much to make them spectacular.
-Use them for picnics or cook outs, parties, gifts or every day.
+Use these little baskets for picnics or cook outs, parties or weddings, gifts, or every day.
 And happily, the baskets can be used and reused.

 Let’s get making!

 – food coloring

 Mix the water and food coloring together.
 Use Q-tips, cotton balls or paint brushes to make designs.

 Allow the plates to fully dry.
 Note: If the basket does get wet, the colors could bleed onto whatever is below.

 While they dry, make a template for the basket.
 With a plain plate, use the same width to measure in from the middle of each side and make a mark.
 Take the ruler and make the mark into a full line.
 I used 2.5″ as my measurement.